TolikPylypchuk/KeyboardSwitch/README.md

 There is another mappings.dat file - the one stored with the app.
 This file contains the default mappings.
-They are used when the app is started for the first time on a computer.
+They are used when the app is started for the first time for a user.

 ## Changes